-- Don’t share with your coworkers before your boss: Regardless of your relationship with your boss, they deserve to hear about your pregnancy from you personally, not through the rumor mill.
-No matter how tightly you swear your colleagues to secrecy, if you start to share with them before you tell your boss, he or she is bound to find out.
+- Don’t share with your coworkers before your boss: Regardless of your relationship with your boss, they deserve to hear about your pregnancy from you, not through the rumor mill.
+No matter if you swear your colleagues to secrecy, if you start to share with them before you tell your boss, they are bound to find out.
 Out of respect, let your boss be the first to know, and then share with your coworkers after that.

-- Don’t commit to return after your maternity leave if you actually intend to quit: I get it.
+- Don’t commit to returning after your maternity leave if you actually intend to quit: I get it.
 Plans change all the time, and it’s entirely possible you had every intention of returning to work but can’t bring yourself to do it once your baby is in your arms.
-That’s perfectly okay.
-But some mothers unfortunately mislead their employers with plans to return post-pregnancy when they actually intend to quit in order to reap company-issued maternity leave benefits.
+That’s perfectly OK.
+But unfortunately, some mothers mislead their employers with plans to return post-pregnancy when they intend to quit in order to reap company-issued maternity leave benefits.
 Not only is this unethical, but it can also have serious financial repercussions.
-If you quit your job while on maternity leave, you may be required to repay any benefits or health insurance premiums that were provided while you were away from work.
+If you quit your job while on maternity leave, you may be required to repay any benefits or health insurance premiums provided while you were away from work.

-Pregnancy is a time of intense planning and preparation, and your work life deserves no less preparation.
-It all starts with announcing your pregnancy to your employer, which needs to be done with care, respect, and intention.
+Pregnancy is a time of intense planning and preparation, and your professional life deserves no less preparation.
+It all starts with announcing your pregnancy to your employer, which you need to do with care, respect, and intention.

 When you announce your pregnancy at work in a way that lets others know you’re looking out for them, it makes it easier for them to look out for you, too.
 So if you’re nervous about spilling the beans, don’t be.
 Just make sure you have a plan before you do it.